zhonghaochen/zhonghaochen.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Zhonghao Chen and I am a Ph.D. candidate supervised by Prof. Hongmin Gao at Hohai University in Nanjing, China, IEEE Student Member, IEEE Geoscience and Remote Sensing Society (GRSS), Student Member.
-I am always open to collaborate and embrace new challenges and ideas.
+My name is Zhonghao Chen, and I am a Ph.D. candidate under the supervision of Prof. Hongmin Gao at Hohai University in Nanjing, China.
+I am an IEEE Student Member and a member of the IEEE Geoscience and Remote Sensing Society (GRSS).
+I am always open to collaboration and eager to embrace new challenges and ideas.

 Please feel free to reach out to me via email for research questions, collaboration opportunities, research discussions.